Yellowstone Hiking Guides

 Description:

 Yellowstone Hiking Guides leads day-long interpretive hiking tours in Yellowstone's backcountry and frontcountry.
-YHG explores the Lamar Valley, the Grand Canyon of the Yellowstone, and the Upper Geyser Basin six days a week, late May through September.
+YHG explores the Lamar Valley, the Grand Canyon of the Yellowstone, the Upper Geyser Basin, and Fairy Falls/Grand Prismatic six days a week, May through mid October.
 5-7 miles hiking at high elevation, 8-12 hour work days, 3-5 day work week (flexible scheduling).
 A day in the life of a YHG Day Hiking Guide: Drive from YHG headquarters to the trailhead in a company vehicle.
 Meet and greet guests with morning coffee and necessary gear.
 Hike through Yellowstone's wild lands, eating lunch along the trail.
 Return to YHG headquarters, clean up and prepare for the next tour.

 Skills: